Howard has put HHM back on a successful path following Chuck’s death, but righting some past wrongs proves more challenging than he imagines.

-Fabian starred as the exorcist in the low-budget horror film The Last Exorcism, which grossed over $70 million worldwide and garnered him an award for Best Actor at the Sitges International Film Festival in Catalonia in 2010.
-His other movie credits include Jimmy, Bad Ass, Must Love Dogs, My Eleventh, Underdog Kids, and the upcoming indies Eat!
+On the film side, Fabian is currently producing the comedy film Jess Plus None with writer and director Mandy Fabian, and will star in the upcoming romance Send It! which will both be released in 2020.
+Fabian starred as ‘the Exorcist’ in the low-budget horror film The Last Exorcism, which grossed over $70 million worldwide and garnered him Best Actor at the Sitges International Film Festival in Catalonia in 2010.
+Other film roles include Jimmy, Bad Ass, Must Love Dogs, My Eleventh, Underdog Kids, and the upcoming indies Eat!
 Brains!
 Love! and Driver X.

-Stagewise, Fabian has worked with some of the best playwrights and directors around — having toured America with John Guare’s Six Degrees of Separation, directed by Jerry Zaks; Eric Bogosian’s Humpty Dumpty, directed by Jo Bonney at The McCarter Theatre Center in Princeton; and Nicky Silver’s The Food Chain, directed by Robert Falls at the Westside Theatre in New York City.
+On Disney & ABC Family, Fabian has been a go-to bad guy, playing evil ‘Thantos’ in Disney Channel’s Twitches, and Twitches Too, and the reindeer hunting ‘Buck’ in the Christmas movies Snow and Snow 2: Brain Freeze as well as Dove Cameron’s Dad in Cloud 9.
+Stage-wise, Fabian has worked with some of the best playwrights and directors around: having toured America with John Guare’s Six Degrees of Separation directed by Jerry Zaks; Eric Bogosian’s Humpty Dumpty directed by Jo Bonney at The McCarter Theatre Center in Princeton; and Nicky Silver’s The Food Chain directed by Robert Falls at the Westside Theatre in NYC.